kappa-db/multifeed-index/README.md

 - `log`: a [multifeed](https://github.com/noffle/multifeed) instance
 - `batch`: a mapping function, to be called on 1+ nodes at a time in the hypercores of `log`.
+- `storeState`: Function of the form `function (state, cb)`.
+Called by the indexer when there is a new indexing state to save.
+The user can store this Buffer object whereever/however they'd like.
+- `fetchState`: Function of the form `function (cb)`.
+Called by the indexer to seed the indexing process when the indexer is created.
+Expects `cb` to be called with `(err, state)`, where `state` is a Buffer that was previously given to `opts.storeState`.

 The `batch` function expects params `(nodes, next)`. `next` should be called when you are done processing.
 Each `node` of `nodes` is of the form